Soul Centered Healing Arts

 Fees

-My fees are $110 and $145 for one hour and one a half hour appointments.
-Payment is due at time of service, cancellation fees are required unless 24 hours notice is given.
+My fees are $175 and $225 for one hour and one a half hour appointments.
+Payment is due at the time of service, cancellation fees are required unless 24 hours notice is given.

 Frequency